 NBA PLAYOFFS: 2016: Came off the bench in all 18 postseason games for the Thunder and averaged 8.4 points (.417 FG%, .667 FT%), 2.6 rebounds, 2.3 assists and 27.3 minutes…ranked second on the team in three-point field goal percentage and third in assists…scored in double figures eight times…averaged 11.0 points (.463 FG%, 1.000 FT%), 3.0 rebounds, 2.2 assists and 26.4 minutes in the five-game Opening Round series vs. Dallas…made his NBA postseason debut in Game 1 vs. Dallas on Apr.
 16 and had five points, three assists, two rebounds and two steals in 27:54 of action…scored a postseason career-high 19 points in Game 3 at Dallas on Apr.
 21…averaged 8.0 points (.447 FG%, .667 FT%), 2.0 rebounds, 1.8 assists and 23.3 minutes in the six-game Western Conference Semifinals series vs. San Antonio…averaged 6.9 points (.358 FG%, .375 FT%), 2.9 rebounds, 2.9 assists and 31.3 minutes in the seven-game Western Conference Finals series vs. Golden State.

-HONORS: 2013-14: Participated in the Rising Stars Challenge at All-Star Weekend in New Orleans…2012-13: Was named to the NBA All-Rookie First Team…was named the Eastern Conference Rookie of the Month for February…participated in the Rising Stars Challenge at All-Star Weekend in Houston.
+HONORS: 2016-17: Was named the Eastern Conference Player of the Week for the week ending Jan.
+29…2013-14: Participated in the Rising Stars Challenge at All-Star Weekend in New Orleans…2012-13: Was named to the NBA All-Rookie First Team…was named the Eastern Conference Rookie of the Month for February…played in the Rising Stars Challenge at All-Star Weekend in Houston.

 Played two seasons at Syracuse University before becoming an early entry candidate for the 2012 NBA Draft…came off the bench in all 71 games in which he appeared and averaged 9.7 points, 2.0 assists, 1.9 rebounds, 1.48 steals and 20.4 minutes while shooting 45.3 percent from the floor, 34.8 percent from three-point range and 75.3 percent from the foul line…as a sophomore in 2011-12, he earned Third Team All-Big East honors and was named the Big East Sixth Man of the Year…was also named to the Big East All-Tournament Team…helped lead the Orangemen to a 34-3 record in 2011-12 and the NCAA Tournament East Regional Finals…appeared in all 37 games as a sophomore and averaged 12.6 points (.476 FG%, .729 FT%), 2.5 assists, 2.3 rebounds, 1.81 steals and 24.1 minutes…led the Orange in field goals made and steals, ranked second in scoring and third in assists…scored a career-high 28 points and hit a career-high seven three-point field goals on Mar.
 9, 2012 vs. Cincinnati in the Big East Tournament…saw action in 34 of Syracuse’s 35 games as a freshman in 2010-11 and averaged 6.6 points (.411 FG%, .813 FT%), 1.6 rebounds, 1.5 assists, 1.12 steals and 16.3 minutes.

-Is the son of Dion Waiters Sr. and Monique Brown…has a son (Dion Rhalik Waiters)…played basketball at Syracuse with his cousin Scoop Jardine…majored in communication and rhetorical studies at Syracuse…is currently in the process of establishing the Dion Waiters Foundation, a non-profit, whose focus will be to help end teen violence in Philadelphia, a subject which holds a special meaning to him after he lost his younger brother to gun violence in 2016…the goal of his foundation will be to encourage students to believe in themselves and achieve their dreams…the initiative will teach the youth to set goals and achieve them, to beat the odds and reach their fullest potential…hosts an annual Back to School Giveaway in his hometown of Philadelphia to provide students in low-income communities with school supplies and clothing…this year’s fourth annual event was held on Sept.
+Is the son of Dion Waiters Sr. and Monique Brown…has a son (Dion Rhamik Waiters)…played basketball at Syracuse with his cousin Scoop Jardine…majored in communication and rhetorical studies at Syracuse…is currently in the process of establishing the Dion Waiters Foundation, a non-profit, whose focus will be to help end teen violence in Philadelphia, a subject which holds a special meaning to him after he lost his younger brother to gun violence in 2016…the goal of his foundation will be to encourage students to believe in themselves and achieve their dreams…the initiative will teach the youth to set goals and achieve them, to beat the odds and reach their fullest potential…hosts an annual Back to School Giveaway in his hometown of Philadelphia where he distributes backpacks filled with school supplies and clothing and also provides free haircuts to more than 300 kids in low-income communities…this year’s fourth annual event was held on Sept.
 3, 2016, with more than 300 kids receiving backpacks filled with school supplies and also getting free haircuts…during Thanksgiving he goes into underserved communities through Philadelphia and gives away turkeys to families…also hosts several clothing and food drives for those in need…hosts a free youth basketball camp in Philadelphia during the off-season for boys between the ages of 8-13 and over 200 kids attend to receive instruction from professional players, coaches and trainers…recently donated $10,000 dollars toward the renovation of the playground at E.M.
 Stanton Elementary School in Philadelphia where he first started playing the game of basketball…co-hosted the Dream Chasers Sports and Entertainment Summit in Philadelphia on Aug.
 30, 2013, a one-day event at Temple University, that was created to help high school and college kids learn how to “chase their dreams”…his favorite sport other than basketball is football and he’s a fan of his hometown Philadelphia Eagles…was a fan of former 76ers guard Allen Iverson growing up…wears size 13 sneakers.